T4r3GH/Mini-Dashboard-Project/README.md

 # React + Vite
+# Mini Dashboard Project
+this is a small dashboard project built with react and vite

+# How To Run
+1. Clone the repo
+2. Run `npm install`
+3. Run `npm run dev`

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.